hoatle/blog.hoatle.info/source/_posts/2009-02-21-barcamp-hanoi-2009-logo-design-contest.markdown

 - As part of the submission, participants must be willing to give up all their rights to the copyright and donate it to the community.

-- Tag your photo with the phrase “BCHN 2009 Contest“.
+- Tag your photo with the phrase “BCHN 2009 LContest“.
 This will allow us to search for and pull your photo into a public image gallery.

 - Join the contest-specific Flickr group Barcamp Hanoi 2009 Logo Design Contest and add your image